ACIT4850-Group21/Bot-Card-Collector/README.txt

 Karl: Gundam King

-Simon: please. i have a family
+Simon: please. i have a